 This was the first type of gin to be made in England after the English had learned about it from the Dutch.

-Genever's fermentation results in a stronger, maltier gin than London Dry.
+Genever's fermentation produces a more robust, maltier gin than London Dry.
 Genever is also smokey and luscious compared to a London Dry.

 Plymouth Gin, another English gin, hails from Plymouth.
 It is similar to American Bourbon, which must be made in the U.S.

-Plymouth Gin is sweeter than London Dry and has a stronger juniper presence.
+Plymouth Gin is sweeter than London Dry and has a more substantial juniper presence.
 However, the berry here usually tastes softer.
 Plymouth Gin is a popular base for tonic drinks because it doesn't lead the flavor.

 The first appearance of sloe Gin in England was in the 17th century.
 It enjoyed centuries of popularity with the upper classes before it fell out of favor.
 In recent years, however, it has gained new followers.
-It is so popular that there are now a number of U.S.-based distillers who use local Aronia or beach plums to make their own Sloe Gins.
+It is so popular that there are now several U.S.-based distillers who use local Aronia or beach plums to make their own Sloe Gins.